krrish94/nerf-pytorch/README.md

 The organization of code **WILL** change around a lot, because I'm actively experimenting with this.

-**Pretrained models**: I am running a few large-scale experiments, and I hope to release models sometime in the end of April.
+**Pretrained models**: I am running a few large-scale experiments, and I hope to release models sometime in the next few days.

 ## Contributing / Issues?